-During the season 2019-2020, Florie Valiquette sings in Dialogues des Carmélites (Constance) at the Glyndebourne Festival and the BBC Proms, a French version of Die Zauberflöte (Pamina) in Avignon and Versailles under the baton of Hervé Niquet, Le Nozze di Figaro (Barbarina) at the Théâtre des Champs-Elysées, Cendrillon (title role) at the Opéra de Limoges… She will also sing recitals at the Opéra Comique, the Opéra de Lille and Haydn Stabat Mater with Le Concert de la Loge.
+During her 2019-2020 season, she debuted as Pamina in Die Zauberflöte in Avignon and Versailles under the baton of Hervé Niquet.
+She also sang Le Nozze di Figaro (Barbarina) at the Théâtre des Champs-Elysées staged by James Gray and conducted by Jérémie Rhorer… She also performed in recitals at the Opéra Comique and the Opéra de Lille and in concert for Haydn Stabat Mater with Le Concert de la Loge.

 In 2017-2018, Florie Valiquette joined the Ensemble of the Opernhaus Zürich, where she sang Die Zauberflöte (Papagena), Ronia Raübertochter (Birk), Parsifal (Flowermaiden), L’Incoronazione di Poppea (Fortuna and Damigella).
 She also did her debut in Werther (Sophie) at the Opéra de Vichy.
 In concert, she has performed Mozart Great Mass in C minor with the Orchestre Symphonique de Montréal.